iPad 6 Wi-Fi Right Speaker Replacement

 Step 29

 - Unscrew the four Phillips #00 4.3 mm screws holding the LCD in place.
-Let's get those screws out like a pro!
+A little twist and you'll be closer to that perfect screen!

 Step 30

-- Now, flip the iPad's LCD like turning a page in a book—lift near the camera and swing it over the home button side of the back case.
+- Now, carefully flip the LCD like you’re turning a page in a book.
+Start near the camera and rotate it over toward the home button side of the rear case.

-- Place the LCD face down so you can easily get to the display cables.
+- Set the LCD face down so you can easily access those display cables.

 Tools Used